shawnmarck/hyprwhspr/README.md

 }
 ```

-The prompt influences how Whisper interprets and transcribes your audio.
-Examples:
+The prompt influences how Whisper interprets and transcribes your audio, eg:

-f
-- `"Transcribe as technical documentation with proper capitalization and technical terminology."`
+- `"Transcribe as technical documentation with proper capitalization, acronyms and technical terminology."`

 - `"Transcribe as casual conversation with natural speech patterns."`

 - `"Transcribe as formal business communication with professional language."`

 **Audio feedback** - optional sound notifications: